yiboyang/otus/README.md

 * ROOT v.6.08/00 [4]

-### Software Environment for the SWAE Experiments
+### Software Environment for the OTUS Experiments
-To reproduce the Python environment for the SWAE experiments, do the following:
+To reproduce the Python environment for the OTUS experiments, do the following:

  1. Create a barebones Python 3.6.9 installation, with the pip package manager set up.
 There are many ways to do this ([virtualenv](https://pypi.org/project/virtualenv/), or [venv](https://docs.python.org/3/library/venv.html) if you are running Python 3.6.9 already); here's an example with conda: `conda create --name py36-otus python=3.6.9; conda activate py36-otus`. conda will make sure to install pip within this new environment.